-Installing the Pally URCap can be divided into three parts; the installation settings, the program settings and the callbacks for user customization.
+Installing the Pally URCap can be divided into three parts; the Hardware settings, the calibration settings and the callbacks for user customization.

 Note: Install the URCap according to the software manual for your Universal Robot before proceeding.
+Go to System manage - URCaps